maurorigo/testsims/README.md

 ## Important notes

 Note that installing the packages above with the procedure indicated in the READMEs results in errors when running the code.
-Specifically, ```pmesh/domain.py``` should have
+Specifically, it is recommended to install nbodykit as indicated in the [guide](https://nbodykit.readthedocs.io/en/latest/getting-started/install.html) rather than in the fastpm-python README, as in the latter case conda doesn't solve the environment for mpi4py properly and this causes errors.
+Additionally, to be compatible with the latter versions of numpy, ```pmesh/domain.py``` should have

 ```python
 self.edges = [numpy.asarray(g) for g in edges]